-- The College of Engineering Scholarship Application opens during autumn semester and will close on April 1, however, submitting by the February 1 priority date is the only way to ensure you are considered for all opportunities.
+- The College of Engineering Scholarship Application opens early December and will close on April 1, however, submitting by the February 1 priority date is the only way to ensure you are considered for all opportunities.

 - You can submit the scholarship application as soon as you have an Ohio State Username (details to activate your username at my.osu.edu are provided after you submit your admission application) but the application is not first come, first served.
 Initial scholarship review for freshman will start February 1 and conclude by March 15.

 - On ScholarshipUniverse, start with the questions first.
 Each question is associated with a specific scholarship.
 Completing all the questions is the only way to ensure you are applying for the maximum opportunities available to you.
 Take a break if needed but make sure to finish those questions.

 - A few questions may be similar to others on ScholarshipUniverse.
 Don’t skip them!
 Again, each question is directly linked to an award.
 Skipping could result in a missed opportunity.
 If a question not applicable to you, select the “N/A” option.